How Do You Know Which Type of Copper You Have?

-When you are looking to collect up your copper wire for the scrap yard, it is important to know how to determine the different types of copper wires before bringing it in.
-Almost everyone in the scrap industry knows that bare bright copper wire is the hot commodity and the highest priced common item when going to your scrap yard.
-So when scrappers begin to collect electric motors and other items like copper yokes that contain copper wire, sometimes the color of the wire may seem like bare bright #1 copper wire.
+When you are looking to collect your copper wire for the scrap yard, it is important to know how to determine the different types of copper wires before bringing it in.
+Almost everyone in the scrap industry knows that bare bright copper wire is the hot commodity and the highest-priced common item when going to your scrap yard.
+So when scrappers begin to collect electric motors and other items like Copper Yokes that contain copper wire, sometimes the color of the wire may seem like bare bright #1 copper wire.

 - Bare Bright Wire – The color of the wire will be a faint orange/yellow and bright color.
 The wire itself will have a shine to it without any oil or shellac on the outside.

 - #2 Copper Wire – The color of the wires from electric motors can range from a darker burnt orange color to reddish color.
 When you see the wires next to bare bright copper wire you can see the difference.

 - Tin Coat Wire – Tin coat copper wire is going to be a lower price than Bare Bright Wire.
 It is coated in Tin (silver in color).
 This is used in various types of cable to lower the percentage of copper for cost efficiency.

 - Insulated Copper Wire – This is a common type of copper wire you will normally find in electronics and appliances.
 Usually, it’s not worth stripping this wire for the copper inside due to the lack of recovery.
 But you can determine what makes sense with our stripping guide.